NYSE: CLOSED

 Government Partnership Philosophy

-NioCorp is actively engaged with the Department of Defense regarding potential support arrangements similar to those recently announced for USA Rare Earth, MP Materials, and Lithium Americas.
-Smith frames government intervention not as concerning overreach but as necessary correction to Chinese market dominance achieved through sustained subsidisation and strategic price manipulation.
+NioCorp is actively engaged with several federal agencies and Smith frames government intervention not as concerning overreach but as necessary correction to Chinese market dominance achieved through sustained subsidisation and strategic price manipulation.

 "It's courageous of the US government to do that and it stops this cycle that we keep going through with China lowering prices, getting 100% market share, letting prices go up until junior miners can get financing, and then as soon as financing is just about done, they pull the market their way again."